DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 destination has been decided.

-If we agree that foreign nationals who were
+If we agree that foreign nationals

 have no chance of

-being offered any pathways to American citizenship,
+being offered American citizenship,

-then they should be deported
+then they should be returned to their countries of citizenship

 as soon as their jail-time is completed.

-5. FOREIGN NATIONALS COULD SERVE THEIR JAIL-TIME IN THEIR
+5. FOREIGN NATIONALS COULD SERVE THEIR JAIL-TIME

 COUNTRIES OF ORIGIN.